jerryhgladinet/docs/admin/source/chapter03.rst

 ``Cluster Manager`` > ``Cluster Settings`` > ``Client Version Manager``

-For Windows Client, Mac Client and Windows Server Agent, there is auto client update feature.
+For Windows Client, Mac Client and Windows Server Agent, there is an auto client update feature.
 Each upgrade package contains the updated clients.
 By clicking on the ``Publish`` button [see **(1)** below], the newer package can be published to clients out there.

 Every new Cluster Server upgrade contains the newer Windows client, Windows Server Agent and Mac Client.
 The Cluster users via manual download can get the clients that are included in the Cluster Server.
-However, for existing users that with previously installed clients, those older clients will not auto upgrade until the later and newer client packages are published.
+However, for existing users with previously installed clients, those older clients will not auto upgrade until the newer client packages are published.

 **(2) Daily Upgrade Limit**